computational-cell-analytics/micro-sam/doc/faq.md

 ### 6. I am using `micro-sam` for segmenting objects.
 I would like to report the steps for reproducability.
 How can this be done?
 Ans.
 TODO: @CP: We discussed this about storing the input prompts smh, I totally forgot the status of it.
 Could you check this one out?
-Thanks!
+Thanks! (reference [issue](https://github.com/computational-cell-analytics/micro-sam/issues/408))

 ### 7. I have complex objects to segment.
 Both, the default Segment Anything models and `micro-sam` generalist models do not work for my data.
 What should I do?
 Ans. `micro-sam` supports interactive annotation using positive and negative point prompts, box prompts and freehand polygon tool.
 You can combine multiple types of prompts from above to improve the segmentation quality.
 In case the aforementioned suggestions do not work as desired, `micro-sam` now supports finetuning using the napari-tool and the python library.
 We recommend the following: a) Check which of the provided model(s) perform relatively good on your data, b) Choose the better performing model as the starting point to train your own specialist model for the desired segmentation task.